 Protease inhibitors (PIs), especially full-dose Norvir (ritonavir) and Aptivus (tipranavir) given with Norvir, are also associated with liver damage.
 Unlike Viramune, PIs may cause liver damage at any time.
 Patients infected with both HIV and hepatitis C may be at higher risk for developing liver damage while taking PIs.

-In addition, HIV+ people may have liver damage or stress on their livers caused by:
+In addition, people living with HIV may have liver damage or stress on their livers caused by:

-- Other prescription medications, over-the-counter drugs such as Tylenol (acetaminophen), repeated use of antibiotics, or exposure to chemicals
+- Other prescription medications, repeated doses of over-the-counter drugs such as Tylenol (acetaminophen), repeated use of antibiotics, or exposure to chemicals

 - Hepatitis usually caused by infection with the hepatitis A, B, or C virus